What We Do

 - A physical impairment is defined as a chronic medical condition that can be managed by medication or therapy, but can’t be cured by either.
 By definition, these illnesses compromise your ability to get through the most basic daily functions.
 You may require help with Activities of Daily Living, like transferring from your bed to a chair, bathing, eating, toileting, or dressing.
 This help may be direct “hands-on” help, or simply “stand-by” help to keep you safe.

 - A cognitive impairment is a measurable decline in your intellect making it difficult, if not impossible, for you to safely interact with others, or your environment.
 Such as Alzheimer’s, dementia, or resulting from a head injury.

 Both conditions require custodial care that may be provided in your home, an assisted living environment, or as a last resort, a nursing home.
 Our goal is to help you plan for the possibility that you, or a family member may need care, and to use insurance as a cost-effective strategy to help pay for that plan.

-Traditional Long Term Care Insurance policies provide the most focused insurance approach, with cost-effective, comprehensive design features to fit nearly everyone's interests and budget.
+Traditional LTC Insurance policies are the most focused insurance approach, with cost-effective, comprehensive design features to fit everyone's interests and budget.

-Many companies offer policies that allow spouses/partners to "share" benefits.
-This is a great way for couples to save money on premiums while still obtaining quality coverage.
+Many companies offer policies that allow spouses/partners to share benefits.
+This is a great way for couples to save money on premiums.